Curriculum Vitae

 Professional Experience

-As a remote Data Science team member, I designed, deployed, and maintained partner-facing machine learning-based applications in R and Python on AWS.
-Advised partners on utilizing their tailored models to achieve higher education enrollment objectives and determine financial aid awards.
-Improved internal R packages for the Data Science Team through maintenance and enhancement efforts.
+As a remote member of Capture Higher Ed, a data-driven enrollment management and marketing firm that helps colleges and universities identify and enroll prospective students; I designed, deployed, and maintained internal- and partner-facing machine learning based applications in R and Python on AWS.
+Advised nine higher education clients on utilizing our tailored models to achieve their annual enrollment goals and determine financial aid awards.
+Supported the internal R packages and Docker-based development environments through maintenance and feature enhancements.

 Data Scientist, Sandia National Laboratories, Albuquerque, NM, 07/2018–08/2022

-Developed and productionized two machine learning models and four interactive data visualizations to improve safety, security, and employee retention.
-Provided ad-hoc data analysis to leadership on the performance of the $177.7 million Laboratory Directed Research & Development (LDRD) program.
-Collaborated with data engineers and software developers to increase the access and maintenance of 83 enterprise data sets.
-Established best practices in research software development by creating internal software packages and documenting CI/CD pipelines with Docker and GitLab.
+At Sandia National Laboratories, a federally funded research and development center advancing national security and technology innovation, I developed and productionized two machine learning models and four interactive data visualizations to improve safety, security, and employee retention.
+I provided ad-hoc data analysis to leadership on the performance of the $177.7 million Laboratory Directed Research & Development (LDRD) program.
+Collaborating with data engineers and software developers, I enhanced access and maintenance for 83 enterprise data sets, improving data usability across teams.
+Additionally, I established best practices in research software development by creating internal software packages and documenting CI/CD pipelines with Docker and GitLab.

 • Co-leader of the five-person data visualization sub-team and technical leader of the four-person UI/UX data visualization style guide team.